 - Next, click on Send/Receive option to check if this solution worked out or not.

 These were the basic solutions which can help the users to resolve IMAP synchronization issues in Outlook 2013/Microsoft 365.
-It is possible that these solutions works for you or sometimes not.
+There may be a case that these solutions works for you or sometimes not.
 The reason behind not working of the above solutions could be corruption in the OST files.
-Synchronization errors could be due to corrupted files which interrupts connection of IMAP account with Outlook 2013 and sometimes leads to Outlook crash even making the data completely inaccessible.
+Fixing OST synchronization error(s) could be due to corrupted files which interrupts connection of IMAP account with Outlook 2013 and sometimes leads to Outlook crash even making the data completely inaccessible.

 What is the utmost solution?

 IMAP synchronization issues in Outlook 2013 and Microsoft 365 with factors responsible for it are discussed primarily.
-Then some relative native solutions are explained to get rid of the problem and finally the best software to recover data from corrupted files is suggested.
+Then some relative native solutions are explained to get rid of the problem and finally the Best OST to PST software to recover data from corrupted files is suggested.
 The users can follow these steps in order to troubleshoot the issue instantly.